4 Ways Your Ponytail Hair Is Damaging Your Locks

 The worst side effect of frequent ponytail-wearing is getting your hairline tugged back, which may cause traction hair loss.

-This type of hair loss happens when you repeatedly pull your hair (the way you would when tying your hair back).
+This type of happens when you repeatedly pull your hair (the way you would when tying your hair back).
 Tight hairstyles like ponytails, buns, and braids are the usual culprits.
 If you use heat-styling tools or have chemically treated hair, you can expect the damage to be worse.